 The best action in this situation is usually to force the computer to reboot to clear the error.

-And while hard restarts are pretty effective for clearing most PC errors, they can be pretty bad for your computer’s health.
+And while hard restarts are pretty effective for clearing most PC errors, they can be bad for your computer’s health.
 Here’s why:

 - Hard resets can damage your computer’s hard disk.
 Abrupt power cuts usually lead to mechanical and electrical damage in many PCs.
 Still, this problem is rare.